 Getting Started with Google Apps and Smartsheet

-If you’re using Google Apps, make sure you’ve downloaded our app from the Google Apps Marketplace.
+If you’re using Google Apps, make sure you’ve downloaded our app from the G Suite Marketplace.

 The Google Apps Admin for your domain just needs to click the ‘Add it Now’ button to install Smartsheet to your team’s domain – and voila!
 Integration features will be accessible to everyone in your team.